NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Introduction

 \section{Introduction}

-The demand for high-quality 3D virtual models of real physical objects and scenes has increased in recent years due to its wide range of applications, e.g. augmented/virtual reality, autonomous driving, filming, gaming, medicine, architecture, \etc. Reconstructing 3D models from visual inputs has been a popular solution to meet the demand.
-To perform 3D reconstruction, most existing methods either use a set of offline images captured from viewpoints covering the whole scene or use online data with new images of the scene added continuously from cameras moved by humans or robots.
-Autonomous 3D reconstruction, which belongs to the latter case, requires robots to make decisions about moving towards which view in each step to get the best reconstruction quality with the lowest cost, i.e. view planning.
+\IEEEPARstart{A}{utonomous} 3D reconstruction has a wide range of applications, e.g. augmented/virtual reality, autonomous driving, filming, gaming, medicine, architecture.
+The problem requires a robot to make decisions about moving towards which viewpoint in each step to get the best reconstruction quality of an unknown scene with the lowest cost, i.e. view planning.
+In this work, we assume a robot can localize itself and at each viewpoint, the information of a scene is captured by an RGB image (with an optional depth image).

-Implicit neural representations for 3D objects~\cite{sucar2021imap,mildenhall2020nerf} have shown their potential to be precise in geometry encoding, efficient in memory consumption (adaptive to scene size and complexity), predictive in filling unseen regions and flexible in the amount of training data~\cite{sucar2021imap}.
-The reconstruction with offline images~\cite{martin2021nerf,mildenhall2020nerf,yu2021pixelnerf} or online images with cameras held by human~\cite{sucar2021imap} has achieved compelling results recently with implicit neural representations.
-However, leveraging these advancements to achieve high quality autonomous 3D reconstruction has not been studied.
+Implicit neural representations for 3D objects have shown their potential to be precise in geometry encoding, efficient in memory consumption (adaptive to scene size and complexity), predictive in filling unseen regions and flexible in the amount of training data.
+The reconstruction with offline images~\cite{mildenhall2020nerf} or online images with cameras held by human~\cite{sucar2021imap} has achieved compelling results recently with implicit neural representations.
+However, leveraging these advancements to achieve high-quality autonomous 3D reconstruction has not been studied.